Jordyn Woods Flaunts Assets On Instagram & Some Fans Think She Looks Like Young Beyoncé

 Prior to this update, Woods shared a couple of selfies four days ago.
 It showed her wearing her hair slicked back at the top, with curls cascading down.
 Her colorful manicure was on full display, which was a mix of light and dark orange.

-Jordyn wore dark mascara, glossy lipstick and multiple earrings.
-She posed for the selfies against a white wall, and gave two different looks with her left hand under her chin.
+Jordyn wore dark mascara, glossy lipstick, and multiple earrings.
+She posed for the selfies against a white wall and gave two different looks with her left hand under her chin.
 It was also possible to see that she wore a watch on her left wrist.

 The update has been liked over 522,000 times, and it was geotagged in New Orleans, Louisiana.